 The Kingdom Hearts TCG has an unusual format.
 Rather than the traditional Magic: The Gathering-style duel game, the TCG pits you and another player in something of a race.
 You start by selecting a Player card, which represents yourself.
 All other Player cards are set aside, and the remaining cards shuffled into your deck.
 The idea is to take your player through a Kingdom Hearts-style journey through multiple Disney worlds, which are represented on some of the cards in your deck.
 Each world card has a given World Level that represents its value and size.
 The player has to “journey” across a combined World Level of 13 to win the game.
 Alternately, if your opponent dies along the way by running out of HP, you win in their place.
 Ah, that good old Kingdom Hearts dark side!

-You can’t proceed to a new world until all the Dark cards are clear, so while they’re in play, you’re going to have to fight.
+You can’t proceed to a new world until all the Dark cards are clear, so as long as they’re in play, you’re going to have to fight.
 Your character has a few base stats, but that won’t work on its own.
 You’ll want to play one-time magic cards to help yourself out, or to play Friend cards to deploy allies.
 The Friend system is complicated.
-While you add a Friend card to your party ahead of time, once a Friend card is used to help in a battle, they leave your party!
+You can add Friend cards to your party ahead of time, but once a Friend card is used to help in a battle, they leave your party!
 But to play a Friend card you need a Friend card of at least one lower level to already be in your party.
 Yes, you read that right: you need Friend cards to gain Friend cards, but you lose them if you use them, making it harder to get new ones into play!
 There are also Attack and Form cards just to muddle things up even further.

-On top of everything else, you can also attack the opposing player via a “Challenge,” though this only ever causes one point of damage and would have to be used repeatedly (or at just the right moment) if you want to take them out-of-play for a win.
+On top of everything else, you can also attack the opposing player via a “Challenge,” though this only ever causes one point of damage and would have to be used repeatedly (or at just the right moment) if you want to take your opponent out-of-play for a win.

 That’s the base rules, but after a few years, new rules were introduced to the Tomy release, which made their way to the Fantasy Flight release with the publication of the “Break of Dawn” expansion.
-Unfortunately, Break of Dawn was the last set that was ever published in the west before the game was shut down.
-These new rules introduced Nobody cards (which function more or less the same as Dark cards), and phased out many of the old Attack cards and replaced them with Equipment cards, which could be attached to a Player card or Friend card permanently (or at least as permanent as a Friend card ever were).
+Unfortunately, Break of Dawn was the last set that was ever published in the west before the game was shut down, and Tomy’s version didn’t last much longer.
+These new rules introduced Nobody cards (which function more or less the same as Dark cards), and phased out many of the old Attack cards and replaced them with Equipment cards, which could be attached to a Player card or Friend card permanently (or at least as permanent as a Friend card ever are).
 More important, Break of Dawn introduced two all-new player classes to join the existing Light-aligned player characters: Dark-aligned player characters and “XIII”-aligned player characters.

 XIII players are very different.
 They can play Nobody cards as Friends, but can actually mix other XIII-aligned Player cards into their deck to use as Friend cards, summoning other members of the Organization to their side in battle.
 XIII players can also Challenge their opponent twice in one turn.
 You can see the narrative these new player classes introduce: the Light cards are trying to journey through the worlds, the Dark cards are trying to “conquer” the worlds, and the XIII cards could take over the worlds but are much better suited to taking out their opponent.
 It’s an impressive job of capturing the spirit of the original factions in the games!